charlieeads/Getting-and-Cleaning-Data-Project/Codebook.md

-#CODEBOOK for Getting and Cleaning Data Project
+# Codebook for Getting and Cleaning Data Project

-#Source Data
+# Source Data

 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 The data is A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones